 - A. No valve in the existing system shall be operated without following the procedure outlined below.
 Failure to comply with these requirements shall be grounds for suspension of pipelaying operations until written assurance can be obtained from a company official that such noncompliance will not occur again.
-The contractor should be aware that the City regards violations of these requirements as justifying punitive measures. - B. Notification procedures are as follows: - The contractor shall notify Raleigh Water's Reuse Division in order to request the operation of any valves.
-At least twenty-four (24) hours' notice must be given to Raleigh Water, and at least twenty-four (24) hours' notice must be given to each customer affected by a reuse or potable water cut-off.
-The contractor is responsible for notifying the affected customers.
-All valve operations shall be done by a Public Utilities Department personnel or by the City's inspector for a particular project.
-It is illegal for anyone other than a Raleigh Water employee to operate existing potable water or reuse main valve, unless accompanied by a Raleigh Water employee. - 2) The contractor shall provide the following information when calling the Reuse Division for valve operation: - a) Name of person calling; - b) Name of company; - c) Telephone number of company; - d) Location of valve and map number, if available; - e) Reason for requesting operating and whether to be closed or open; - f) Time valve to be opened or closed; and - g) Approximate time potable water or reuse line to be out of service. - C. Each time a contractor needs a valve operated, they shall again secure permission, following the steps outlined above. - D. System valves shall be defined as any valve that has main pressure against either gate face.
+The contractor should be aware that the City regards violations of these requirements as justifying punitive measures. - B. Notification procedures are as follows: - 1) The contractor shall notify Raleigh Water's Reuse Division in order to request the operation of any valves.
+At least twenty-four (24) hours notice must be given to Raleigh Water, and at least twenty-four (24) hours notice must be given to each customer affected by a reuse or potable water cut-off.
+The contractor is responsible for notifying the affected customers. twenty-four (24) hours notice must be given to each customer affected by a reuse or potable water cut-off.
+The contractor is responsible for notifying the affected customers. ti is illegal for anyone other than a Raleigh Water employee to operate existing potable water or reuse main valve, unless accompanied by a Raleigh Water employee. - 2) The contractor shall provide the following information when calling the Reuse Division for valve operation: - a) Name of person calling; - b) Name of company; - c) Telephone number of company; - d) Location of valve and map number, if available; - e) Reason for requesting operating and whether to be closed or open; - f) Time valve to be opened or closed; and - g) Approximate time potable water or reuse line to be out of service. - C. Each time a contractor needs a valve operated, they shall again secure permission, following the steps outlined above. - D. System valves shall be defined as any valve that has main pressure against either gate face.
 Newly installed tapping valves and control valves to networks not yet accepted for service are considered system valves.
 Valves within a network still under construction are not considered as system valves.